 - Rabbits go to the woods before a severe storm.

-- Note the day of the month when the first snow of the year that’s deep enough to track a rabbit falls.
+- Note the day of the month when the first snow of the year that’s deep enough to track a rabbit arrives.
 This will tell you how many deep snows will fall that season.

 - When rabbits are fat in October, winter will be long and cold.